ecmwf/climetlab/docs/contributing/overview.rst

   plugins is **mostly** stable and already usable.

-The **plugins developer guide** part of the CliMetLab documentation describes how to create plugins (or yaml files) to add data and functionalities to CliMetLab, to make it available to the end-users.
+The **plugins developer guide** part of the CliMetLab documentation describes how to create plugins (or YAML files) to add data and functionalities to CliMetLab, to make it available to the end-users.

 Sharing code using plugins